deathdric/ultimate-cat-battle/README.md

 You can download the APK in the release page (you'll have to configure your smartphone/tablet do allow third-party APK installations).

-If it becomes popular enough to allow the required number of testers, I'll try have it published to the Google Play Store.
+If it becomes popular enough to allow the required number of testers, I'll try to have it published to the Google Play Store.

 # Game instructions